richinex/pymultipleis/README.md

 ## Examples

-Detailed tutorials on other aspects of ``pymultipleis`` can be found in [Examples](https://github.com/richinex/pymultipleis/tree/main/docs/source/examples).
+Jupyter notebooks which cover several aspects of ``pymultipleis`` can be found in [Examples](https://github.com/richinex/pymultipleis/tree/main/docs/source/examples).

 ## Documentation